A first analysis of the ensemble of local maxima of maximal center gauge: Introduction

-The main methods to detect center vortices are based on Maximal Center Gauge (MCG)~\cite{DelDebbio:1996mh,Langfeld:1997jx,Langfeld:2003ev} via maximizing an appropriate gauge functional $R_\text{MCG}$, usually restricted by an upper and lower limit which we can consider without loss of generality as $0 \leq R_\text{MCG} \leq 1$.
+The main methods to detect center vortices are based on Maximal Center Gauge (MCG)~\cite{DelDebbio:1996lih,Langfeld:1997jx,Langfeld:2003ev} via maximizing the gauge functional $R_\text{MCG}$~(\ref{GaugeFunctR}) of the link variables.
 It is not possible to numerically identify a global maximum and one can only consider an ensemble of gauge copies $\{ \mathcal{C}_1, \mathcal{C}_2, \mathcal{C}_3, ..., \mathcal{C}_n \}$ which can be seen as a partially ordered set $ \mathcal{C}_1 \leq \mathcal{C}_2 \leq \mathcal{C}_3 \leq ... \leq \mathcal{C}_n $ with respect to $R_\text{MCG}$.
-During an optimization procedure the physical interpretation of consecutive gauge copies can vary, but differences should decrease with the gauge functional approaching its maximal value.
+During an optimization procedure the structure of the P-vortices can vary, but differences should decrease with the gauge functional approaching its maximal value.
 If they do not, one speaks of \textit{Gribov ambiguities} or \textit{Gribov problems} and care has to be taken when interpreting such gauge configurations.
+It turns out, however, that the P-vortices extracted by center projection from the gauge transformed configurations with maximal values of the gauge functional underestimates the string tension considerably.

-We were able to solve the problems by usage of non-trivial center regions \cite{Rudolf_Golubich_93027173,Rudolf_Golubich_89891800,Golubich_2021,Golubich_2020,Rudolf_Golubich_68347507,Rudolf_Golubich_65935846,golubich2022improvement}.
-Our solution does not perform the gauge fixing solely on a microscopic level (taking only single lattice points and the links attached to them into account) but requires the non-trivial center regions, macroscopic structures, to guide the gauge fixing procedure.
+We were able to mitigate this problem with the absolute maximum of the gauge functional by usage of non-trivial center regions \cite{Rudolf_Golubich_93027173,Rudolf_Golubich_89891800,Golubich_2021,Golubich_2020,Rudolf_Golubich_68347507,Rudolf_Golubich_65935846,golubich2022improvement}, where the gauge fixing is not performed solely on a microscopic level (taking only single lattice points and the links attached to them into account), but the non-trivial center regions, macroscopic structures guiding the gauge fixing procedure.
+This method is very involved and increasingly difficult for large lattices.

-In this work we present a different approach that extracts the quark-antiquark potential from an ensemble of gauge copies, the \textit{Ensemble averaged Maximal Center Gauge} (EaMCG).
-Motivated by our findings in \cite{Rudolf_Golubich_93501217} we look at a reasonable large ensemble of MCG copies with respect to the value of the gauge functional and the string tension.
-The method starts with the production of the ensemble and executes on each single gauge copy a gradient climb towards the nearest local maximum of the gauge functional.
-After center projection, average values of Wilson loops $\langle W_\textrm{CP}\rangle$ and the quark-antiquark potentials are determined.
-This new method is compared in SU(2) gauge theory to other center gauges such as \textit{adjoint Laplacian Landau gauge} (ALLG) and \textit{direct Laplacian Landau gauge} (DLCG) and to the potentials extracted from the unprojected (original) field configurations.
-The expected scaling behavior as predicted by renormalization group theory is reproduced.